 Tip: API tokens are tied to members, so tokens are automatically revoked when a member deactivates their account.
 In these cases, a new member should install and configure an app to restore service.

 A Workspace Owner can request to transfer a member's eligible apps or integrations to a new owner.
 If the transfer occurs before the member's account is deactivated, apps and integrations will continue working as expected.
 We recommend the new owner take precautions to make sure things are secure.

 If a transfer occurs after an account is deactivated, the member's apps and integrations are already disabled.
 The new owner of these apps and integrations will need to re-enable before they can be used again.

 A note about API apps: Deactivated members will no longer be app collaborators.
-If there was only a single collaborator, the Workspace Primary Owner or another member can take over.
+If there was only a single collaborator, a Workspace Owner or another member can take over.

 Transfer apps and integrations